-Jacqueline has been at Invenergy for two and a half years and was instrumental in numerous project closings in 2020.
-She is consistently recognized by peers for her work ethic, strong financial modeling skills, thoroughness, and demonstrated teamwork.
+Jacqueline has been at Invenergy for two and a half years and was instrumental to numerous project closings in 2020.
+She is consistently recognized by peers on her work ethic, strong financial modeling skills, thoroughness, and demonstrated teamwork.
 She’s moderated monthly networking meetings through IWN and partnered with Black and Brown @ Invenergy (BBI), another Invenergy affinity group, for open discussions on race and equality.

 Favorite IWN moment: My favorite IWN moment was our February 2021 Noon Network, lunchtime roundtable discussions with other IWN members on a timely topic.
 February 2021 was our second collaboration with BBI, the company’s affinity group that focuses on increasing awareness and opportunity for people of African ancestry in sustainable energy careers.
 In this session, we were discussing color consciousness, as opposed to colorblindness.

 We had a great turnout at our first BBI-Noon Network collaboration, but noticed participants were generally hesitant to share off-mute in the virtual meeting.
 In this second collaboration, we had a real conversation with participation from many people, and I could tell that my colleagues were relaxing into the discomfort of talking about race.
 Witnessing that growth in our community was very special and reminds me that we must continue to have these conversations, so this growth is sustained and furthered.